Professional/Short course Care of the Adult with Diabetes

 - The principles of structured education in diabetes

-- Specific management of certain groups of patient i.e. inpatients, young people, pregnant women, older adults and frail people
+- Specific management of certain groups of patient i.e. inpatients, pregnant women, older adults and people with frailty

 Professional issues

-- National and Local policies relevant to diabetes care and management (NSF, NICE, Expert patient)
+- National and local policies relevant to diabetes care and management (NSF, NICE)

 Learning and Teaching